GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 # Data Generator
-This directory shows a series of pipelines used to generate data in GCS or BigQueryfor demos.
+This directory shows a series of pipelines used to generate data in GCS or BigQuery.
 The intention for these pipelines are to be a tool for partners, customers and SCEs who want to create a dummy dataset that looks like the schema of their actual data in order to run some queries in BigQuery.
-There are two different types of use cases for this kind of tool which we refer to throughout this doc as follows:
+There are two different types of use cases for this kind of tool which we refer to throughout this documentation as Pretty and Performant.

- - Pretty:
+## Pretty Data Generation
+These pipelines are a great place to get started when you only have a customer's schema and do not have a requirement for your generated dataset to have similar distribution to the source dataset (this is required for accurately capturing query performance).

     - Human readable / queryable data.
+This includes smart populating columns with data formatted based on the field name.
     - This can be used in scenarios where there are hurdles to get over in migrating actual data to BigQuery  to unblock integration tests and downstream development.
     - Generate joinable schemas for < 1 Billion distinct keys
     - Generates data from just a schema
     - Numeric columns trend upwards based on a `date` field if it exists.
- - Performant:
-    - Prioritizes speed and distribution matching of human readable data (ie. random strings rather than random sentences w/ english words)
-    - Match the distribution of keys in a dataset to benchmark join performance
-    - Generate joinable schemas on a larger scale.
-    - Generates data based on a schema and a histogram table containing the desired distribution of data across the key columns

-## Pretty Data Generation
-These pipelines are a great place to get started when you only have a customer's schema and do not have a requirement for your generated dataset to have similar distribution to the source dataset (this is required for accurately capturing query performance).

 ![Alt text](img/data-generator.png)